etkecc/honoroit/README.md

 ## Commands

 available commands in the threads.
-Note that all commands should be called with mention of honoroit, so `@honoroit done` will work, but simple `done` will not.
+Note that all commands should be called with prefix, so `!ho done` will work, but simple `done` will not.

 * `done` - close the current request and mark is as done.
 Customer will receive special message and honoroit bot will leave 1:1 chat with customer.
 Any new message to the thread will not work and return error.
 * `rename` - rename the thread topic title, when you want to change the standard message to something different